 library(haven).
 Second, use the

-How to Open Stata (.dta) Files in R
+How to Read a Stata (.dta) File in R

 Now, we are soon ready to answer how to open a Stata file in R? by using easy to follow examples.
 In R, there are many useful packages that make it possible for us to open .dta files.
-Here, in the how-to read Stata tutorial, however, we are going to use the package Haven (which is part of the Tidyverse package).
+Here, in this tutorial, however, we are going to use the package Haven (which is part of the Tidyverse package).